 Contrarily, the case of tachyons differs.
 Classically, a tachyon is a particle moving along a space-like trajectory and characterized by a space-like energy-momentum four-vector tangent to that trajectory \cite{Dragan2020a,Dragan2023}.
 Therefore, a Lorentz boost can transform a positive-energy tachyon moving forward in time into a negative-energy tachyon moving backward in time.
 This elementary fact has far-reaching consequences for the quantum theory of tachyons.
 To illustrate this point, consider a hypothetical process of a subliminal particle emitting a positive-energy tachyon as depicted in Fig.~\ref{absorptionemission}a).
 There exists another inertial observer, for whom the same process involves the emission of a negative-energy tachyon moving backward in time, as shown in Fig.~\ref{absorptionemission}b).
 In this reference frame, the process can be reinterpreted as an absorption of a positive-energy anti-tachyon moving forward in time \cite{Arons1968}.
 As a result, both the number of tachyons in the input state and the number of tachyons in the output state turn out to be frame-dependent.

-This scenario indicates that a Lorentz boost can transform an output state of the tachyon field into an input state (and vice-versa).
-Therefore the Lorentz group's action for tachyonic fields should not be represented in the space of input states ${\cal F}$, which is not invariant under boosts.
+This scenario indicates that a Lorentz boost can \textcolor{Jerzy} interchange an output state of the tachyon field with an input state.
+Therefore the Lorentz group's action for tachyonic fields should not be represented in the space of input states ${\cal F}$, which lacks boost invariance.
 Instead, the Lorentz group should be represented in the \superspace\ ${\cal F}\otimes{\cal F}^\star$, containing both input and output states (with ${\cal F}^\star$ denoting the space dual to ${\cal F}$).
-This \superspace\ characterizes both the past and the future of the field and is the smallest Hilbert space that is preserved under the action of the Lorentz (as well as Poincare) group for the case of tachyons.
-It appears that previous issues with the covariance of the quantum field theory of tachyons were a consequence of representing the Lorentz group in a too small space ${\cal F}$, instead of in ${\cal F}\otimes{\cal F}^\star$.
+This \superspace\ characterizes both the past and the future of the field and is the smallest Hilbert space preserved under the Lorentz (as well as Poincare) group's action for tachyons.
+Previous issues with the covariance of the quantum field theory of tachyons seem to arise from representing the Lorentz group in a too-small space ${\cal F}$, rather than in ${\cal F}\otimes{\cal F}^\star$.

 Delving further into the detailed formulation of our proposal, we consider a real scalar tachyon field characterized by the Klein-Gordon equation with a ``negative square mass'' term:

 with the standard mode solutions: